-In recent years, identifying patterns and structures inherent in large-scale optimization problems and using them to efficiently tackle these real-life problems has drawn researchers' attention.
-Exploring the constraint matrix structures (Punnen et al., 2019), finding important patterns in a specific problem class (Khaniyev, 2018), and revealing the structure of a data instance related to a large-scale problem (Khaniyev et al., 2020) are among the notable techniques in this area.
+In recent years, identifying patterns and structures inherent in large-scale optimization problems and using them to efficiently tackle these real-life problems have drawn researchers' attention.
+Exploring the constraint matrix structures (Punnen et al. 2019), finding important patterns in a specific problem class (Khaniyev 2018), and revealing the structure of a data instance related to a large-scale problem (Khaniyev et al. 2020) are among the notable techniques in this area.
 One of the structures explored in the MILP literature is the singly bordered block diagonal (BBD) structure.
-Exploiting this structure in the constraint matrices of a MILP leads to Dantzig-Wolfe (DW) decomposition, Lagrangian relaxation, and branch-and-price (Bergner et al., 2015; Khaniyev et al., 2018).
-Bergner et al. (2015) provide a computational proof-of-concept to show that the DW reformulation can be automated and applied to all MILPs by exploiting and rearranging the structure of the constraint's matrix in various ways.
-They suggest a score to measure the quality of each decomposition and identify the most useful one for the DW reformulation of a MIP.
+Exploiting this structure in the constraint matrices of a MILP leads to Dantzig-Wolfe (DW) decomposition, Lagrangian relaxation, and branch-and-price (Bergner et al. 2015, Khaniyev et al. 2018).
+Bergner et al. (2015) provide a computational proofof-concept to show that the DW reformulation can be automated and applied to all MILPs by exploiting and rearranging the structure of the constraint's matrix in various ways.
+They suggest a score to measure the quality of each decomposition and identify the most useful one for the DW reformulation of a mixed-integer programming (MIP).
 To our knowledge, there are few methodological studies concerning structures in BQP problems.
 Bettiol et al. (2022) tackle BQP from the CG perspective and construct an approach to study the structure of block-decomposable problems in BQP.
-They present two types of relaxations that acquire strong lower bounds for general BQP and block-decomposable BQP specifically.
-The relaxations are based on DW reformulation, while CG is used as their solution method.
+They present two types of relaxations that acquire strong lower bounds (LBs) for general BQP and blockdecomposable BQP specifically.
+The relaxations are based on DW reformulation, although CG is used as their solution method.
 In addition, some studies explore the linearizability of the quadratic cost matrices.
-Punnen et al. (2017) investigate the structure of quadratic traveling salesman problem.
-In another related work, Hu and Sotirov (2021) present a linearization-based lower bounding scheme applicable to several BQP problems using a certificate for a quadratic function to be non-negative on the feasible set.
+Punnen et al. (2017) investigate the structure of quadratic cost matrices to propose necessary and sufficient conditions for linearizability of the quadratic traveling salesman problem.
+In another related work, Hu and Sotirov (2021) present a linearization-based lower bounding scheme applicable to several BQP problems using a certificate for a quadratic function to be nonnegative on the feasible set.